kartgoel/HydraDocumentation/docs/hydraKeeper.rst

 Parameters
 ~~~~~~~~~~~~~~

-- ``DBConnector``: An object represents the connector for the database that is responsible for executing queries
+- ``DBConnector``: An object representing the connector for the database that is responsible for executing queries
-- ``fileName``: A string that represents name of the file.
+- ``fileName``: A string representing name of the file.
-- ``fileType``: A string that represents type of the file.
+- ``fileType``: A string representing type of the file.
 - ``isChunked``: A boolean representing whether the file is chunked or not.

 ---------------------------------------------------